drupol/not-a-number.io/content/posts/dev/2022-01-01-happy-new-year.md

 After being more than 10 years running [Gentoo][70], I decided to give a try to something else.

-The main reason is that my laptop, a good old Lenovo x260, was extremely slow on Gentoo.
-I couldn't find why but I think it was related to the default Gentoo kernel which is not really tailored for desktop but merely for servers... and to be completely honest, after a couple of bad recompiling the kernel and risking to break the bootloader every time was no more an option for me.
+The main reason is that my laptop, a "*good old*" Lenovo x260, was extremely slow on Gentoo.
+I couldn't find why but I think it was related to the default Gentoo kernel which is not really tailored for desktop but merely for servers... and to be completely honest, after a couple of bad experiences while recompiling the kernel, I was a bit fed up.

-So, I was about to order a new Lenovo X13 Gen 2 when I tried Nixos... and I'm still using my laptop today.
-And even if I would like to buy the Lenovo X13 gen 2, but it's no more available in Belgium.
+So, I was about to order a new Lenovo X13 Gen 2 when I tried Nixos... and I'm still using my "*good old*" laptop today.
+And even if I change my mind and want to buy the Lenovo X13 gen 2... it's no more available in Belgium.

 It turns out that I'm definitely in love with Nixos.
 It's clean, clear and damn fast.